 We ate in an assortment of cafes and restaurants while we were staying in Munnar.
 I wouldn’t say any of them were particularly memorable but generally they all served decent curries and delicious naan or paratha breads.

-Where to stay in Munnar?
+Where to stay with kids in Munnar

 You’re going to notice a theme here.
 We stayed in the Rivulet Resort which was supposedly 4* Deluxe.
 Again, whilst very nice and clean, there is no way that this is what I know as a 4* hotel.
 The room did have 2 rooms – a bedroom and a sitting room so we were able to put Thing 1 in another room.
 By this time Thing 2 was sleeping pretty badly so it was good that she wasn’t disturbing him.
 (More on that later).

 Things to do with kids in Cochin / Kochi